-Anxiety and stress-related disorders effect 10-30% of the general population and are therefore considered a major burden on public health.
-Current medical treatments for anxiety disorders include drugs that target various synaptic mechanisms, such as uptake of neurotransmitters.
-However, severe side-effects and suboptimal efficacy prevent long-term treatment with such drugs.
+Anxiety and stress-related disorders affect 10-30% of the general population and are therefore considered a major burden on public health.
+Current medical treatments for anxiety disorders include drugs (e.g., benzodiazepines, selective serotonin uptake inhibitors [SSRIs]) that target various synaptic mechanisms, such as uptake of neurotransmitters.
+However, severe side effects and suboptimal efficacy in some patients limit long-term treatment with such drugs.

-· Novel signaling pathway - role in various neurological disorders.
+- Targets a novel signaling pathway with a role in various neurological disorders